open-webtech/owta-publications/meta/related-initiatives.md

 - **[verses](https://verses.xyz)** – A collective of writers, researchers, and technologists co-imagining, practicing, and building a healthier cyberspace.

+- **[Web We Want](https://webwewant.fyi)** – A project that collects feedback about the current state of the web, aiming to identify and solve problems or deficiencies in the web platform, developer tooling, or other areas.
+They travel to conferences and meetups globally to gather insights and help shape the future of the web.

 ## Open Source General

 - **[Commune](https://github.com/commune-os)** – Besides being an excellent chat software project, it is also a vibrant community of like-minded individuals who share a common vision.
 They have a [blog with great articles](https://blog.commune.sh) too.